prominence-eosc/docs/rest-api.md

   nav: "docs"
 ---

 This is the specification of the PROMINENCE REST API.
-This is still considered a work in progress, so things could change or break with every update.

 ## Jobs API

-The Jobs API exposes endpoints for managing jobs.
+This API exposes endpoints for managing jobs.

 ### List Jobs